 GeneralQ: How do I book a tour?

-A: At this time, tour bookings can only be made by calling Yellowstone Vacation Tours directly at 800-426-7669.
-We do not currently have the capability to book tours online or through our hotel reservation office.
+A: Tours can be booked through our new online system, or you are welcome to make reservations over the phone by calling Yellowstone Vacation Tours directly at 800-426-7669.
+We do not currently have the capability to book tours through our hotel reservation office.

 Q: What tour options are available?

 A: During the winter we offer round-trip Snowcoach Tours to Old Faithful and the Grand Canyon of the Yellowstone, as well as Snowmobile Tours to Old Faithful (due to seasonal road closures, these are all "there-and-back" tours).
 During the summer months we offer Summer Bus Tours of the full Lower Loop and Upper Loop.
 Custom tours are also available; call 800-426-7669 for details.

 A: Expect each tour to take a full day, regardless of where you're headed.
 Most tours meet and/or leave around 8:00 AM and return around 5:00 PM.